-You can upgrade the MCU, FPGA and XML file of the camera by following the procedure below.
+You can upgrade the MCU, FPGA and XML file of the camera by the following procedure below.

-- Run the Configurator and then click the Configurator Plus window > Tools > Device Maintenance to open the Device Maintenance window. - 2.
-Select the PKG tab, click the ... button of the File Path item's left, select the MCU,FPGA or XML upgrade file, and then click the Download button.
+- 1. Run Vieworks Imaging Solution 7.X and click the Configure button to display the window as shown below. - 2.
+Select the PKG tab, click the ... button of the File Path item's left, select the MCU, FPGA or XML upgrade file, and then click the Download button.

 Device Maintenance ×

 PKG Defect FFC Script

-PKG File Information 1.
-File Path 2.
-File Size PKG
+PKG File Information PKG

+2. File Size

 1. Camera PKG: 2.
 Download PKG:

 Camera PKG Download 0 %

-- 3. The camera begins downloading the upgrade file and the downloading status is displayed at the bottom of the window. - 4.
+- 3. Click the Download button, then the camera begins downloading the upgrade file and the downloading status is displayed at the bottom of the window. - 4.
 After completing the download, click the OK button to close the confirmation.